amerkay/wildamer.com/content/project/wordpress-givewp-api-enhanced.md

 ## What's Wrong with GiveWP's Default API

 GiveWP ships with an API, but it's designed for basic use cases.
-If you're trying to build serious automations—say syncing donations to a CRM, sending personalised thank-you emails, or generating Gift Aid reports—you'll quickly discover the limitations:
+If you're trying to build serious automations, say syncing donations to a CRM, sending personalised thank-you emails, or generating Gift Aid reports, you'll quickly discover the limitations:

 **Problem 1: No Custom Field Access**